 - Total knee replacement surgery

 In addition, our orthopedic surgeons, rheumatologists, and physicians may prescribe a set of lifestyle changes following treatment.
 These generally include precautionary measures, i.e. limiting rigorous activity and abstaining from certain tasks depending on the subjective condition and treatment plan.

-Contact our expert orthopedic specialists at the Joint Solutions Center at Houston Physicians’ Hospital to find ways to ease chronic knee pain.
+Contact our expert orthopedic specialists at the Orthopedic Center of Excellence at Houston Physicians’ Hospital to find ways to ease chronic knee pain.
 We have successfully helped patients across Southeast Texas—including South Houston, Clear Lake, Webster, League City, Galveston, and neighboring communities get long-term relief from the debilitating pain and restricted mobility caused by a variety of joint pain.